mdn/content/files/en-us/web/accessibility/aria/roles/article_role/index.md

 Inside an `application` or other widget that causes screen readers and other assistive technologies to be in pass-through mode, an article can be used to indicate that these should switch back to treating the enclosed content as regular web content.

-Instead of including the `article` role on a non-semantic element, the `<article>` element should be used.
+Instead of including the `article` role on a non-semantic element, the {{HTMLElement('article')}} element should be used.
 User agents translate this to the appropriate accessibility information just like the article role.
-Using the \<article> element also helps search engines better discover the structure of a page.
+Using the {{HTMLElement('article')}} element also helps search engines better discover the structure of a page.
 Examples of appropriate uses of the `role="article"`, or preferably `<article>`, include blog posts, forum posts, a comment to a forum or blog post, a comment to a comment to a forum or blog post, any an item in a social media feed.

 ### Associated WAI-ARIA roles, states, and properties